 Once you are rolling in any way shape or form, slowing down and stopping become essential to your inline skating.
 The v-stop or snow plow stop are the first recommended stopping techniques for inline skaters who are not moving fast.

 Most inline skates feature a brake mounted on the heel of the right skate.
-Learning to properly use this brake is one of the safest ways to slow down or stop at any speed.
+There are many variations on the inline skate brake, but most work the same way.
+Learning to properly use this brake is one of the safest ways to slow down or stop at any speed for new skaters.